mastertheknife/clickhouse-rpms/README.md

 ### If you want to build the RPMs yourself:

 This currently requires CentOS Stream 8 to build, because of the newer cmake version.
-Also requires dwz 0.14 or newer, because dwz 0.12 and 0.13 crash due to the large size of debuginfo. dwz 0.14 for EL8 can be found here: https://download.opensuse.org/repositories/home:/mastertheknife/CentOS_8/
+Also requires dwz 0.14 or newer, because dwz 0.12 and 0.13 crash often due to the large size of debuginfo. dwz 0.14 for EL8 can be found here: https://download.opensuse.org/repositories/home:/mastertheknife/CentOS_8/

+Get the SPEC file and the sources, from OBS or the SRPM, and run `rpmbuild -ba ~/rpmbuild/clickhouse.spec`

+#### Source preparation
-The source .tar.xz are created as follows:
+The source .tar.xz files are created as follows:
 ```
 git clone https://github.com/ClickHouse/ClickHouse.git --branch v21.2.5.5-stable --depth 1 clickhouse-21.2.5.5
 cd clickhouse-21.2.5.5